michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 11. AND it was the day after, that he went to a city whose name was Nain, and his disciples with him, and a great multitude.

-12. And as he approached the gate of the city, he saw (them) following (one) dead, who was the only born of his mother, and she his mother was a widow: and a great multitude of the peopleSons of the city. of the city were with her.
+12. And as he approached the gate of the city, he saw (them) following (one) dead, who was the only born of his mother, and she his mother was a widow: and a great multitude of the people

 13. And Jeshu beheld her, and had compassion upon her, and said to her, Weep not.

 14. And he went and touched the bier; and they who were carrying it stood.
-And he said, Young man, to thee I say, Arise.Alima, lok amar-no, Koom.
+And he said, Young man, to thee I say, Arise.

 15. And the dead sat up, and began to speak.
 And he gave him to his mother.